-Broadmarsh shopping centre (BMSC)
+Broadmarsh shopping centre

-1.32.
+4.28.
 Concerns regarding delivery of the Greater Broadmarsh Redevelopment on time and within budget were identified due to INTU financial pressures and a shortfall in funding as a result of Council budget measures.
-Post balance sheet, this issue deteriorated as work stopped on the BMSC site due to Covid-19 measures and INTU went into administration and its subsidiary relinquished the BMSC lease.
+Post balance sheet, this issue deteriorated as work stopped on the BMSC site due to Covid measures and INTU went into administration and its subsidiary relinquished the BMSC lease.
 NCC now has full control and responsibility for the site.
-The programme has had close management with regular updates taking place and a robust Programme Management and Framework approach has been developed which aligns with our Recovery & Improvement Plan.
-In February 2021 an independent advice panel of experts was established who have been tasked to help the council build an ambitious vision to transform the site.
+The programme has had close management with regular updates taking place and a Programme Management and Framework approach has been developed around future vision and plans for Broadmarsh centre.